kickstand-ui/kickstand-ui/docs/components/icons.md

 - 1.5 stroke width
 - 1.5 minimum negative space between elements
 - fills and strokes inherit from the current color

+The icons were developed in [Adobe XD](https://www.adobe.com/products/xd.html) and the file is available for [download here](https://github.com/break-stuff/kickstand-ui/blob/master/kickstand-ui_icons.xd).

 :::tip Note
 The brand-specific icons (facebook, twitter, etc.) did not follow all of these guidelines.
 Every effort was made to make sure they were consistent with their existing brand guidelines.